Naterus/larabank/README.md

 10. open http://127.0.0.1:8000/ in your browser, You should see larabank login page.

+11. Create new account and login.
+You should create two separate accounts to enable you transfer funds from one account to another.
 ## Todo
 Project based learning is very effective in learning software development, if you are looking for a project to improve your skill regardless the technology, you can use this project as a starting point and improve on it.
 Here are some few things i feel can be added to make it awesome.
 - Implement two-factor authentication to enhance security
 - Implement API - create api endpoints for mobile app to consume.
+- Implement Cron job - Run a cron job to debit users maybe every month for sms alerts, You can also implement a job to send monthly account statement to users email.
 - Implement Password reset
 - Implement Account Activation on sign up.
 - Add beneficiaries - Enable bank user manage beneficiaries and only transfer to existing bank accounts.